youth housing promise

 If you would like to become a Host Family and earn rental income please join our interest list.

-If you are interested in purchasing a tiny home for personal use, please join our interest list:
+If you are a public agency interested in purchasing tiny homes, please contact us at:

 Read our virtual presentation as part of Affordable Housing Month: